cytoscape-ci/service-template-go/README.md

 ## What's this?

-This is a microservice to convert CX stream into other formats.
+This is a Go microservice to convert CX stream into other formats.

 (TBD)